-• Practical & project requirements: Modules CH1205, CH2204, CH3263 & CH3264 must be passed at the first attempt, except at the discretion of the Board of Examiners who may ask students to resubmit one or more assessed coursework elements, where it is possible for students to achieve a pass mark for the module by improving their mark in individual coursework elements.
+• Practical & project requirements:

+Modules CH1205, CH2204, CH3263 & CH3264 must be passed at the first attempt, except at the discretion of the Board of Examiners who may ask students to resubmit one or more assessed coursework elements, where it is possible for students to achieve a pass mark for the module by improving their mark in individual coursework elements.
 There are no resit opportunities for non-mitigated missed practical work.

-Practical module CH1205 has a requirement of 90% attendance of scheduled laboratory sessions including submission of any associated assessment.
-Practical module CH2204 has a requirement of 100% attendance of scheduled laboratory sessions including submission of any associated assessment.
+Practical modules CH1205 and CH2204 have a requirement of 100% attendance of scheduled laboratory sessions including submission of any associated assessment.
 If this is not achieved then the module will be automatically failed.
 A limited number of additional "catch-up" sessions may be provided for students who have accepted mitigation for non-attendance.